joelevering/gomud/README.md

 * Help method says to do /help but that doesn't work anymore

 # TODO
-* Confirm name on entry during sign in (some people don't realize they're entering a name)
 * Write a boat load of tests
   * All commands
 * Add NPCs/bots